 Ever since I read up on The Paramount before our trip, I was eager to stop in for breakfast.
 Thankfully, the tiny diner style restaurant lived up to the rave reviews!
-With the quick service (the line was fast moving) and delicious fresh food, The Paramount ended up being a perfect place to fill our bellies for a day of sightseeing!
+With the quick service and delicious fresh food, The Paramount ended up being a perfect place to fill our bellies for a day of sightseeing!

 Boston with Boys – The Boston Tea Party:

 After breakfast, we took a taxi up to the inner harbor to tour the Boston Tea Party Ships and Museum.

 This was definitely one of my favorite sights and a great attraction to see in Boston with boys.

 First, we headed to the Old South Meeting House to begin the tour.
 Although, we didn’t know what to expect as we were seated and handed out cards with our ‘new names’ .

 From there, we were taken on a journey back in time as live actors reenacted the meeting to fight against unfair taxation.
 As part of the interactive experience, we were all encouraged to yell out, clap and make discouraging sounds as Samuel Adams addressed the crowd.